ziap/uttt/readme.md

 ## About the AI

-The AI is an implementation of the Monte Carlo tree search algorithm.
+The AI uses the Monte Carlo tree search algorithm.

 Some clever design decisions were made to make the AI as fast as possible:

-- Written in plain C99, compiled to WebAssembly without any standard library.
+- Written in plain C99, compiled to WebAssembly without any standard library
 - Bitboard representation for extremely fast move generation
 - Lookup-table for win-checking
-- Fast, memory-efficient game-tree architecture with custom arena allocator.
+- Fast, memory-efficient game-tree architecture with custom arena allocator

-With these optmizations, the AI is capable of running millions of MCTS iterations per move, which makes it very powerful despite its very basic implementation of MCTS.
+With these optmizations, the AI is capable of running millions of MCTS iterations per move, which makes it very powerful despite its rudimentary implementation of MCTS.

+Some future improvements:

+- Root parallelism using multiple web workers
+- Incorporate Proof-number search to prune the search tree
+- Search tree reuse (have to replace the arena allocator with a pool allocator)
+- Positional analysis

 ## Usage